alexander-mcdowell/alexander-mcdowell.github.io/_posts/2022-09-11-lenstras-method.md

 ## Part 1 — In Search of a Factor

 Integer factorization holds an essential role in mathematics.
 Breaking apart a number into its component primes finds a wide array of uses across the various, seemingly disjunct, domains of mathematics.
 To name a few examples, in algebra, integer factorization helps mathematicians determine the possible decompositions of a finite abelian group.
-In number theory, crucially important theorems such as the [Chinese Remainder Theorem](https://crypto.stanford.edu/pbc/notes/numbertheory/crt.html) and [Euler’s Theorem](https://en.wikipedia.org/wiki/Euler%27s_theorem) depend upon knowing how a given number factors.
+In number theory, crucial important theorems such as the [Chinese Remainder Theorem](https://crypto.stanford.edu/pbc/notes/numbertheory/crt.html) and [Euler’s Theorem](https://en.wikipedia.org/wiki/Euler%27s_theorem) depend upon knowing how a given number factors.
 The list of applications of factorization could go on and on.
 Factorization is one of the most powerful techniques in the mathematician’s toolkit, yet despite its profound importance, I would wager that the factorization method you were taught is *highly inefficient*.
 Why is this?

 Say we want to factor 5040.
 Here’s how you would probably go about it.
 We know that the first five prime numbers are 2, 3, 5, 7, and 11, so why don’t we try to divide 5040 by each of these numbers?
 2 divides four times, 3 divides twice, 5 divides once, seven divides once, and eleven does not divide at all.
 Luckily for us, these happen to be the only prime factors of 5040.